akoerner/cdbuff/README.md

-# cdbuff
-Your grandpa's cd command
+# Your Grandpa's `cd` Command

-cdbuff is a simple command line tool to enhance the 'cd' command written in bash.
-It can be useful if you have multiple projects allowing you to store or recall paths by name or index.
+cdbuff is a simple command-line tool designed to enhance the functionality of the `cd` command in Bash.
+It is particularly useful if you work on multiple projects, allowing you to store and recall paths by name or index.

-cdbuff is meant to be used interactively to quickly change your working directory to and from frequently used directories.
+cdbuff is intended for interactive use, enabling you to quickly switch between frequently used directories.

 ## Named Registers
 With cdbuff you can save and restore paths to registers by assigning arbitrary names to them.